uxdiva/drunkfromdancing/docs/_posts/2019-09-01-loup-garou.md

 Julian stood from his throne and dismissed the people.
 “The Queen wants to be alone.
 You heard her.
 There will be no sacrifice today.”

 The people left the temple.
 Julian could smell the fear, their thoughts questioning what it could mean that the Queen wouldn’t feed.
+And Julian knew it had been foolish of them to bring such a small child before her.
+Even though he could no longer read her mind, he knew this little miss was reminding her of her own lost one.
+In all the years of feeding, Adina had never once touched a child.

 When they had all gone, Adina rose then walked out onto the balcony.
 She sat at the back of the temple where the villagers could not see her and let the night fall across her face.